atompi/autom/README.md

 Next-generation XOps platform, born to empower the happiness of Site Reliability Engineers (SREs).

-This is a next-generation XOps platform that enables you to accomplish nearly all operational tasks.
+This is a next-generation XOps platform that allows you to accomplish nearly all operational tasks.
 For example, you can manage hosts in a manner similar to how Kubernetes manages pods.